 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-Fall April 1st 3 weeks
+Fall Apr 1 3 weeks

 Winter

-Spring Nov 15th 3 weeks
+Spring Nov 15 3 weeks

 Summer

 D10.
-Does an open admission policy, if reported, apply to transfer students? \square Yes \square No D11.
-Describe additional requirements for transfer admission, if applicable: strong record of achievement in liberal arts courses Transfer Credit Policies D12.
-Report the lowest grade earned for any course that may be transferred for credit:C D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number60 Unit typecredits D14.
-Maximum number of credits or courses that may be transferred from a four-year institution: Number 60 Unit type credits D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree:n/a D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:60 D17.
+Does an open admission policy, if reported, apply to transfer students? \Box Yes \boxtimes No

+D11 .
+Describe additional requirements for transfer admission, if applicable: Strong record of achievement in liberal arts courses

+Transfer Credit Policies

+- D12.
+Report the lowest grade earned for any course that may be transferred for credit: \underline{C} - D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number 60 Unit type Credit - D14.
+Maximum number of credits or courses that may be transferred from a four-year institution: Number 60 Unit type Credit - D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A

+D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 60 D17.
 Describe other transfer credit policies: